Chromatic-Vision/NYTWordleBotSubscribeBypass/README.md

 # NYTWordleBotSubscribeBypass
-Removes the annoying subscribe popup before analogizing your today's Wordle.
+Chrome/Firefox extension that removes the annoying subscribe popup before analogizing your today's Wordle.

 ## How to use
 - Download this repository as zip, and unpack it.